 Nearly three out of four Americans report that they do not always take their medications as directed.
 Poor adherence leads to serious health consequences and avoidable costs.
 And, as more and more Americans are affected by at least one chronic condition, the costs for patients and the health care system continue to grow.
 Yet too many Americans simply don’t understand the consequences of poor adherence.

-This February, an interdisciplinary health care team led by LECOM pharmacy students will kick off a series of community outreach events in Erie, Pennsylvania and Bradenton, Florida.
+This January and February, an interdisciplinary health care team led by LECOM pharmacy students will kick off a series of community outreach events in Erie, Pennsylvania and Bradenton, Florida.
 These teams will be comprised of pharmacists, pharmacy students, physicians, medical students, nurses and elected public officials.
 The events are aimed to raise awareness about the health consequences of not taking medications as directed.
 More than one-third of medicine-related hospitalizations and almost 125,000 deaths in the United States each year are due to people not taking their medicine as directed.